Account Manager CV Template (Text Format)

 Therefore, as an account manager, you should include industry-related keywords from the job advert in your CV to ensure that the ATS matches your skillset to the job.
 Even if your CV is detailed, without the right keywords, it may be disregarded.

-Account manager job outlook in 2025 — things to know
+Account manager job outlook — things to know

-According to the Office for National Statistics (ONS), account managers in the UK earn an average annual salary of £43,052.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), account managers in the UK earn an average annual salary of £43,052.

 You can find information about the gender pay gap for account managers on the ONS’ website.